|Junior and Socrates|

 Before 1971, Brazil did not have a national league.
 The state leagues, notably the Campeonato Paulista (Sao Paulo) and Campeonato Carioca (Rio de Janeiro) were the main football competitions in Brazil.
 Most of the big clubs are located in the two states.
 The two major states could produce all-time team that would be among the greatest in the world.
 I have create 23-member all-time teams for both states.
 In addition, I create all-team Best XI selections for North & Northeast region, and then another Best XI for South and Southwest(excluding players born in Rio de Janeiro & Sao Paulo).
 I was unable to create one for the Central-West.
 I could only find two players of note from there.
 Both Kaka and Lucio were born in the Federal District.
 My All-time Brazil team is located here.

-This is the Best XI team for the North & Northeast regions of Brazil.
+This is the all-time team for the North & Northeast regions of Brazil.
 The North region consists of Acre, Amapá, Amazonas, Pará, Rondônia, Roraima and Tocantins while the Northeastern region included Alagoas, Bahia, Ceará, Maranhão, Paraíba, Pernambuco, Piauí, Rio Grande do Norte, and Sergipe.

 GK: Manga (Recife, Pernambuco)

-He was the starting keeper for the legendary Botafogo side that also featured Garrincha.
+Manga was the starting keeper for the legendary Botafogo side that also featured Garrincha, Nílton Santos and Zagallo in the great Botafogo of the 1960s, .
 He also won the Copa Libertadores and the Intercontinental Cup in 1971 with the extraordinary Nacional of Cubilla and Artime.
-He went to the World Cup in 1966.
+For the national team, Hhe went to the World Cup in 1966.

 GK: Dida (Irara, Bahia)

-Remembered for his 8 seasons with AC Milan.
-He was the hero of the 2003 Champions' League Final when he helped Milan to win the penalty shootout against Juventus.
-He became the first Brazilian keeper to be nominated for Ballon d' Or that year.
-He went to three World Cup Finals and started in 2006 for the Seleção.
+Dida was remembered for his 8 seasons with AC Milan, Dida was the hero of the 2003 Champions' League Final when he helped Milan to win the penalty shootout against Juventus.
+He became the first Brazilian goalkeeper to be nominated for Ballon d' Or that year.
+He went to three World Cup Finals.
+He was the starting keeper in 2006 World Cup Finals for the Seleção.

-He was the backup keeper at Mexico 1986.
+Paulo Vitor had 9 caps.
+He was the backup keeper for Brazil at the 1986 World Cup Finals in Mexico.
 He played for CEUB, Operário de Várzea Grande, Brasília, Vila Nova-GO, Vitória-ES, Fluminense, América-RJ, Coritiba, Sport Recife, São José, Grêmio de Maringá, Remo Pará, Paysandu and Volta Redonda.

 RB: Dani Alves (Juazeirio, Bahia)